divyal-04/FundWise/README.md

 # FundWise
-## Empower financial literacy: Track teen spending &amp; guide parents' oversight.
+## Empower financial literacy: Track teen spending &amp; guide parent's oversight.

  ### Fundwise is a Django-based project consisting of two apps: Accounts and Parent.
 It serves as an expense tracking system enabling parents to monitor and manage their child's expenditure.